marcushcarter/bear-and-bull/README.md

 ### Mini V8 (LENEGDARY)
 A mini v8 engine block.
 When you use this item, it will give you a absolutely massive boost in speed and massive boost in stamina.
 When you use this item, it will flash blue, sdissapear and a "vroom vroom" sound will play.

+### Aphrodite's Kiss (Super Gioffy) (RARE)
+A card with a picture of aphrodite blowing a kiss with a little kiss particls.
+When used, it will give you a small boost in all stats (speed, strength, defense) and a larger increase in stamina (becasue aphrodite loves stamina).
+When you use this item, a bunch of kiss particles will spawn and circle around you and a kissing sound will play.

 # I identify as he/he